 Disclaimer: This material is for educational purposes only.
 You, the reader, assume full responsibility for how you choose to use it.
-It is not intended to provide medical advice, diagnosis or treatment, nor does it replace the advice or counsel of a doctor or health care professional.
-Reference to a specific commercial product or service does not imply endorsement or recommendation of that product or service by CPCMG.
+It is not intended to provide medical advice, diagnosis, or treatment, nor does it replace the advice or counsel of a doctor or health care professional.
+Reference to a specific commercial product, service, or external web site does not imply endorsement or recommendation of that product, service, or external web site content by CPCMG.
+We attempt to keep lists of resources and referrals as up to date as possible; however, this information is constantly changing.
+Please check with the service provider and your insurance company to verify coverage.

 Why does my baby look like they have bowlegs?